The most famous restaurant in every state

 Ohio: The Golden Lamb, Lebanon

-Built in 1803, this old colonial building has welcomed an impressive 12 US presidents over the years (the most recent being George W Bush).
-Today, The Golden Lamb – purportedly Ohio's longest continually operated business – remains a popular resting point for travellers, serving comfort food such as burgers, fried chicken, shrimp and ribs, alongside an impressive range of regional beers.
+Built in 1803, this historic Colonial building has hosted an impressive 12 US presidents over the years.
+Today, The Golden Lamb – believed to be Ohio’s longest continuously operating business – continues to welcome travelers, serving classic comfort fare like burgers, fried chicken, shrimp, and ribs in a warm, inviting atmosphere.

 Oklahoma: Cattlemen's Steakhouse, Oklahoma City